P vs NP – A promise fulfilled

 So what do we have here?

-On the other side it takes a modern computer many hours to check a prime near 1018 for being prime.
+On the other side, it takes a modern computer a significant time (6 seconds on my Intel-based Mac) to check a prime near 1018 for being prime.
+A time that for this algorithm increases as O(√n) as we will learn in a later chapter.

-So it is extremely hard to factorize a big number but when done, it is very simple to obtain the original number from these factors.
+It is extremely hard to factorize a big number, but when done, it is very simple to obtain the original number from these factors.

 This was my first encounter with the P vs NP problem.